RUI030/2021_Fall_ODE/FinalPresentation_G2/Code/Readme.txt

-We use colab to do the simulation, so maybe there exist some problem of filepath.
+We use colab to do the simulation, so the filepath should be set by yourself.